What You Need to Know to Hire a Receptionist

 - Familiarity with word processing programs (Microsoft Office), email, scheduling software (if you use it)

-A college education is not necessary for every receptionist position—a local repair shop, for example, may do very well with a friendly high-school grad who is eager to learn.
-Industries that are more technical and where people expect immediate answers, such as medical offices, may want candidates with advanced degrees or specific certifications.
+Consider adopting a skills-based hiring process, as a college education may not be necessary for every receptionist position—a local repair shop, for example, may do very well with a friendly high-school grad who is eager to learn.
+Meanwhile, industries that are more technical and where people expect immediate answers, such as medical offices, may want candidates with advanced degrees or specific certifications.

-Hiring a receptionist is not unlike hiring for other company roles.
+To maximize your reach, use a combination of online and offline ways of promoting your job post.
+Hiring a receptionist is similar to hiring for other company roles.
 For in-person positions, it is always good to look locally.
-Here are some suggestions:

 - Contact local employment agencies